Juan Bobo

-The Juan Bobo character

-The Juan Bobo folktales are a cultural time capsule, a vehicle for historical preservation.
-Each story illustrates a key aspect of Puerto Rican life and traditions – as Juan goes to church, to work, the store, the town market, and deals with characters and events that typify the Puerto Rican spirit.
+Each story illustrates an aspect of Puerto Rican life and traditions – as Juan goes to church, to work, the store, the town market, and deals with characters and events that typify the Puerto Rican spirit.
 For this reason, the Juan Bobo stories have been viewed as a "folkloric information system."

-Often a trickster, sometimes a fool, Juan Bobo is the Puerto Rican amalgam of "Foolish John" who cannot get anything right, and Amelia Bedelia who follows instructions to a fault.
-Sent off by his mother to find work, Juan Bobo causes one disaster after another and always manages to lose his payment.
+Often a trickster and sometimes a fool, Juan Bobo is comparable to "Foolish John" who cannot get anything right, and Amelia Bedelia who follows instructions to a fault.
+Sent off by his mother to find work, Juan Bobo causes one disaster after another and always loses his payment.

-In a typical Juan Bobo story his mother asks him to clean up a pig so she'll fetch a higher price in the town market.
-Instead, Juan Bobo dresses her for church in his mother's best Sunday clothes, complete with lipstick and high heels.
+In a typical Juan Bobo story, his mother asks him to clean up a pig so that she will fetch a higher price in the town market.
+Instead, Juan Bobo dresses her for church in his mother's Sunday clothes, complete with lipstick and high heels.

 Although the name "Bobo" implies stupidity or oaf-like behavior, the ostensible naiveté of Juan Bobo points to a hidden virtue or helpful way to approach life.
 As in Aesop's Fables, the stories often have obvious morals that suggest how people should live and how cultures should interact.

 As the trickster character in Puerto Rican folklore and oral tradition, Juan Bobo is part of a larger tradition that spans several world cultures.
 Many of the tales have nearly identical plot points in stories from India, China, Turkey, and traditions in Africa and North America.